ShrivatsSukhanand/Test-Bench-Architecture-for-8-Bit-Comparator/README.md

 # Test-Bench-Architecture-for-8-Bit-Comparator
-Academic project in 5th sem, 2025

-In this architecture, the generator creates transactions of two 8-bit unsigned numbers using randc — which cycles through unique values before repeating, unlike rand — passes them to the driver via a mailbox, and drives them to the DUT through an interface.
-Can be simulated using Aldec Riviera-Pro 2025.04 on EDA Playground through the link: [EDA Playground](https://www.edaplayground.com/x/bfV_)
+The generator creates two 8-bit unsigned numbers using randc and passes them to the driver via a mailbox, which drives them to the DUT through an interface.
+The monitor captures the DUT's inputs and output, forwarding them to the scoreboard, which computes the expected result internally and compares it against the DUT output, reporting PASS or FAIL.
+Can be simulated using Aldec Riviera-PRO 2025.04 on EDA Playground through the link: [EDA Playground](https://www.edaplayground.com/x/bfV_)

 A constraint 'keepshort' limits both inputs to the range [100:110], increasing the likelihood of equality conditions for demonstration purposes.
 ```systemverilog